Boris Johnson says Team GB gold medals show ‘very best of country’

 “From record-breaking performances in the pool to gravity-defying runs in skateboarding and BMX, this team has shown extraordinary depth and breadth of talent.”

-Mr Johnson also commended those behind the scenes who helped the whose hours of coaching and training were “instrumental” to the team’s success.
+Mr Johnson also commended those behind the scenes whose hours of coaching and training were “instrumental” to the team’s success.

 He said: “This team has shown that even in the most difficult circumstances, sport brings people together and changes lives.
 You have shown grace in victory and amazing courage in defeat.